Hugo (franchise): Hugo and the Diamond Moon

 A canceled CGI-animated film titled Hugo and the Diamond Moon was planned in 1999 and to be released at the end of 2002.
-Its budget was set at around 100 million DKK, which at that time amounted to $12–20 million.
+Its budget was set at around 100 million DKK, which at that time amounted to $ million.
 It was written and expected to be directed by Disney and Pixar veteran animator and musician Jørgen Klubien and storyboarded with over 8,000 sketches by Frank Madsen, Jørgen Klubien, Mike Cachuela, and Mads Themberg.
 David Filskov, who did sound effects for Hugo for years, was on the film project as well.
 According to ITE's CEO, Jesper Helbrandt, they wanted to make a Hugo animated film for years.
 It was planned that the release of the film would be accompanied by a range of tie-in products, including a soundtrack, toys, and video games.

 In the film, Hugo and his grandfather were supposed to "travel to a diamond moon", and the storyboards showed Hugo battling Scylla in space.
 The film's basic plot premise resembled the educational game Hugo in Space, which was released in 2003, one year after the planned release of the film.
 In this game, Scylla plans to extract the rare magical black diamonds (first introduced in the action game Hugo: Black Diamond Fever in 2002) from an asteroid's core and become the most powerful witch of all time, and so Hugo and his kids follow Scylla across the Solar System to foil her before it is too late.

 Hugo – The World's Worst Comeback

 Another CGI film by Einstein Film (Ronal the Barbarian) and Anima Vitae (The Flight Before Christmas, Little Brother, Big Trouble: A Christmas Adventure) was officially announced when its teaser trailer was published in February 2013.
 It was to be produced by Petteri Pasanen and Trine Heidegaard, directed by Philip Einstein Lipski and Mikko Pitkänen, and written by Tim John and Timo Turunen.
-The Finnish film foundation SES gave 50,000 euros for the project.
+Finnish film foundation SES gave 50,000 euros for the project.
 It was also given development support from Creative Europe.
 The film was to start production in 2014 for a planned release in 2016, but was later quietly canceled.

 Its plot premise would have followed a former TV-game show star Hugo, who is a hotel janitor and a single father.
 His daughter, aware of his former celebrity fame and feeling herself to be abandoned, decides to bring her father home by creating Hugo's new show.
 Meanwhile, Hugo's old enemy, the mountain troll Fredo, steals Hugo's place in the show.
 Hugo's daughter ends up fighting Fredo, disguised as her father on live TV, while Hugo decides to get rid of fame and save own daughter.
 Scylla was also said to have a part in the film.